 Change is crucial to meeting Australia's growing social infrastructure needs.
-Estimates of the infrastructure deficit in Australia range from $300 billion to $770 billion .
-The deficit is large.
-Even if we were to take the smaller of these estimates and assume that a mere 10 per cent represented the need for additional social infrastructure, we would still find that the current $13.3 billion is not large enough.
+Estimates of the infrastructure deficit in Australia range from $300 billion to $770 billion.
+Either way, the deficit is large.
+Even if we were to take the smaller of these estimates and assume a mere 10% represented the need for additional social infrastructure, we would still find that the current $13.3 billion is not large enough.

 Making the problem worse

 Pair the above with cumbersome and lengthy bidding processes and you have a problem.
-While roughly 10 years ago the average time lag for infrastructure projects from announcement to preferred bidder was 17 months , recent projects have stretched that process out to as much as 42 months on the redevelopment of Westmead Hospital in NSW.
+While roughly 10 years ago the average time lag for infrastructure projects from announcement to preferred bidder was 17 months, recent projects have stretched that process out to as much as 42 months (eg the redevelopment of Westmead Hospital in NSW).

 Size, certainty and innovation are the key

-- Smaller projects get you there faster: First, governments need to restore balance into the pipeline by introducing more smaller, critical projects.
+- Smaller projects get you there faster: First, governments need to restore balance into the pipeline by introducing more small, critical projects.

 - An efficient process benefits all: Second, governments should remember that business appreciates one factor above all else: certainty.